tokzeedeveloper/tokzee-website-latest/SSL_FIX_GUIDE.md

 **Find your Netlify URL:**
 1. Go to https://app.netlify.com
-2. Click on your Better Friend site
+2. Click on your Tokzee site
 3. Look for the URL: `https://[something].netlify.app`

 **This URL:**